rencfs

 Where CIPHER is the encryption algorithm.
 You can check the available ciphers with rencfs --help.

-Default value is ChaCha20Poly1305.
+The default value is ChaCha20Poly1305.

 Log level

-You can specify the log level adding the --log-level argument to the command line.
+You can specify the log level by adding the --log-level argument to the command line.
 Possible values: TRACE, DEBUG, INFO (default), WARN, ERROR.

 rencfs --log-level LEVEL ...